Stuyk/discord-oAuth-guide/README.md

 - Requires tabbing out into a browser, or opening the Discord Overlay
 - Can be a bit confusing for the user the first time they do it
+- User must have their DMs open
+- User must be in the same server as the Discord Bot

 Difficulty: 3/10